-We have acted as bond counsel to the City of North Wildwood, in the County of Cape May, New Jersey (the "City") in connection with the issuance by the City of \$14,970,000 General Improvement Bonds, Series 2018 (the "Bonds").
-In order to render the opinions herein, we have examined laws, documents and records of proceedings, or copies thereof, certified or otherwise identified to us, as we have deemed necessary.
+We have acted as bond counsel to the City of North Wildwood, in the County of Cape May, New Jersey (the "City"), in connection with the issuance by the City of a \$9,620,000 Bond Anticipation Note dated the date hereof (the "Note").
+In order to render the opinions herein, we have examined laws, documents and records of proceedings, or copies thereof, certified or otherwise identified to our satisfaction, and have undertaken such research and analyses as we have deemed necessary.